Cover photos by Alan Manson.

 Behaviour

-Males perch conspicuously on overhanging branches and twigs.
-Usually 1 to 3m above the water.
+Male Black-splashed Elfs perch conspicuously on bare, overhanging branches and twigs, usually 1 to 3m above the water.
 Females are not seen as often and frequently sit higher up and slightly further away from the water.
-The flight is fast and the males black wing splashes give a fluttering effect.
+The flight is fast, and the males’ black wing splashes give a fluttering effect.
 They don’t fly for long and quickly return to their perch.
-Tetrathemis polleni characteristically sit with their wings drooped forward and abdomen held up at an angle.
+The Black-splashed Elf characteristically sits with the wings drooped forward and the abdomen held up at an angle.

 Status and Conservation

 Tetrathemis polleni is a common but localised species.
 It is listed as of Least Concern in the IUCN Red List of Threatened Species.
-The Black-splashed Elf is most common in undisturbed habitats but can occur at suitable man-made ponds and impoundments.
+The Black-splashed Elf is most numerous in undisturbed habitats but can occur at suitable man-made ponds and impoundments.
 It is moderately sensitive to habitat degradation.
 This species tolerates some turbid or stagnant water and abandons sites extensively lined with alien trees.
-Sensitive to deforestation of overhanging indigenous trees that results in a loss of shady habitat.
+The Black-splashed Elf is sensitive to the deforestation of overhanging indigenous trees, resulting in a loss of shady habitat.

 Distribution

-This species is most widespread in the Eastern parts of Africa from South Africa to Uganda, Somalia and Ethiopia.
+The Black-splashed Elf is most widespread in the Eastern parts of Africa, from South Africa to Uganda, Somalia, and Ethiopia.
 There is also a population in West Africa ranging from Nigeria to Guinea.

 Below is a map showing the distribution of records for Black-splashed Elf in the OdonataMAP database as at February 2020.